mrgswift/laravel-encryptenv/README.md

 |
 */
 ```

 ### Using the Encryption Flag

-Edit the configuration file you are using (.env or custom config file) and add the encryption flag defined in
+Edit the environment variables file you are using and add the encryption flag defined in
 `config/encryptenv.php` as a prefix to each value you want to encrypt

 Example .env File with default Encrypt Flag !ENC: